edgedb/rfcs/text/1008-tls-and-alpn.rst

         "user": "edgedb",
         "password": "login-password-in-clear-text",
         "database": "edgedb",
-        "tls_certdata": "-----BEGIN RSA PRIVATE KEY-----\nMIIEowIBAA..."
+        "tls_certdata": "-----BEGIN CERTIFICATE-----\nMIICvjCCAaagAw..."
     }

-And echo back the generated certificate in standard output so that the server could simply read and use.
+And echo back the generated private key and certificate concatenated in standard output so that the server could simply read and use.
 So that the EdgeDB developer could always use ``edgedb -Ilocal-dev`` to access the dev server.
 The test suite could also take advantage from this mimic of real-life EdgeDB scenario to cover some real cases.

 Another server-side topic that was discussed in this RFC is the UNIX domain socket.
 It is proposed that the non-admin UNIX socket support